a-stanisz/cinephile-diary-api/README.md

 ```
 docker-compose down -v
 ```
 Note that the project's containers use `anonymous volumes` that are newly created each time of startup.
-To avoid them taking up too much space on your hostdisk use the `-v` (`--volume`) flag to removes volumes created for the services.
+To avoid them taking up too much space on your hostdisk use the `-v` (`--volume`) flag to remove volumes created for the services.

 ## 🔍 How to try it out